amTeaq/Enum-AD/README.md

 Get-SQLInstanceDomain | Get-SQLServerInfo -Verbose (find accessible sql server with current user)

-Get-SQLServerLinkCrawl -Instance dcorp-mssql.dollarcorp.moneycorp.local -Verbose (Enum server sql to check admin right)
+Get-SQLServerLinkCrawl -Instance <FQDN-SQL-Server> -Verbose (Enum server sql to check admin right)

 #### If xp_cmdshell is enabled (or RPC out is true), command execution is possible via this command: